sogno-platform/proloaf/README.md

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed to the [Apache Software Foundation (ASF)](http://www.apache.org/licenses/LICENSE-2.0).